 Susan Bowen, Vice President & General Manager, EMEA

 In the wake of last year’s mega distributed denial of service attacks (DDoS), launched from an Internet of Things (IoT) botnet which took down some of the world’s largest websites, including Netflix and Twitter, there has understandably been a surge of concern from organisations that don’t want to become victims.
+DDoS protection its more critical than ever.

 Late last year, an IoT botnet was responsible for the largest ever DDoS Attack, which came in at a record-breaking 1 TBps.
 There’s a lot of speculation that this attack was testing the water, and that much bigger attacks could follow this year.